Applied Studies: STEM research program

 Past STEM research topics include:

-• Building a portable cryoablation device to treat
+• Building a portable cryoablation device to treat cervical pre-cancer

 I have always enjoyed science class, and STEM has allowed me to pursue my love for the sciences in a more serious manner.
 STEM has also shown me what being a scientist entails.